 Our Top Pick

-ALT Fragrances Fleur Noire wins for the combination of scent accuracy and performance.
+ALT Fragrances Fleur Noire is DupeScented Certified — our top pick for Black Opium, winning for the combination of scent accuracy and performance.
 The coffee-vanilla-patchouli profile is nearly indistinguishable from Black Opium during peak wearing hours, and at $39 versus $140, the savings are substantial.
 If you love Black Opium but don't love the price, Fleur Noire is the answer.

 How Scent Match Scores Work